jncc/terrahawk/db/frameworks.md

             (select g.tile_name
             from osgb10km g
             where ST_Intersects(p.geometry_4326, g.wkb_geometry)
-            limit 1  -- choose just the first one (assign exactly one gridsqaure to each polygon!)
+            limit 1  -- choose the first one (assign exactly one gridsquare to each polygon!)
             ) g on true

             > Query returned successfully in 17 secs 828 msec.